Italy: The Dolomites

 Included Meals: Breakfast, Lunch, Dinner

-After your included breakfast, complimentary transportation is provided to the Venice Airport, where you bid farewell to your tour guides.
-A Country Walkers representative escorts you to a waiting water taxi for transportation to the Duodo Palace Hotel for your post-tour night.
+After your included breakfast, complimentary transportation is provided to Asolo, where you bid farewell to your leaders and settle in for your post-tour afternoon and evening.

 Lunch and dinner are on your own.
 We provide detailed city information to help you plan your day.